wodby/docs/docs/faq.md

 * Do not deploy too many apps per one server because the overhead growth relatively to # of containers is not linear. ~200-300 containers is a recommended maximum
 * Use dedicated (or bare-metal) server instead of VPS.
 It will be cheaper (but less reliable) if you know how many resources you need.
 You will get a guaranteed stable CPU performance unlike on VPS (cloud providers usually oversell)

+## How can I delete my account?

+You can delete your account from `Account > delete` page

+## What's the origin of Wodby name?

+Wodby pronounced as wɔːdbi.
+Wodby is a name of a water spirit in a slavic mythology (https://en.wikipedia.org/wiki/Vodyanoy).
+Vodyanoy or Wodby in Upper Sorbian language.

+## What's the location of Wodby team?

+Wodby is a US corporation with a distributed team.
+Currently we provide support mostly in EU hours (CET).